Malaysian landscape

 Strawberries & Markets

-Visit local farms and bring back fresh products unique to the country.
+Visit the local farms and take home fresh produce found nowhere else in the country.

 🌲